ChenyuTang98/cse15l-lab-reports/lab-report5.md

-#  Search files with specified type ".txt"
+#  Displaying the count of number of matches
-Using `find -name` to search for files with a specified name.
+Using `grep -c` to find the number of lines that matches the given string/pattern.
 source: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
 ## Example 1:
 ### command: